PE & Games

 Key Stage 4 Leader & Teacher of PE: Mr Olly Harrison

-Head of Year 8 & Teacher of PE: Mrs Claire Rider
+Year 9 Leader & Teacher of PE: Mrs Claire Rider (currently on Maternity leave)

 Aims and Ethos of the Department:

-“Each child should find a pathway in order to maintain a healthy, active lifestyle whilst using sport to develop the skills of leadership, communication & increased self-esteem”.
+“Each child should find an enjoyable pathway which embeds a healthy, active lifestyle whilst using sport to develop the skills of leadership, communication & increased self-esteem”.

 A week in PE is made up of 3 components:

-- 1 x double lesson of outdoor PE (at Prospect Park)
+- 1 x double lesson of PE divided into 2 activities within the lesson;

 The recipe for success in PE: